Adolfo Rossi: At La Tribuna

 In October 1893, he investigated firsthand the turmoil in Sicily sparked by the Fasci Siciliani movement for La Tribuna.
-He was the only journalist to make the journey to the island at a time when the mainstream press in northern Italy echoed the government's stance, framing the unrest as a matter of public order and relying mainly on police reports.
+He was the only journalist to travel to the island at a time when the mainstream press in northern Italy echoed the government's stance, framing the unrest as a matter of public order and relying mainly on police reports.
 Rossi traveled extensively across Sicily, interviewing members and leaders of the Fasci and bringing their voices to light.
 During his journey in Sicily, he visited the sulfur-mining towns, and described the horrific labour conditions of the carusi, minors of eight or nine years of age that worked in conditions of near-slavery that sparked public outrage.
 Rossi, by then a seasoned war correspondent, wrote that no spectacle had affected him as deeply as that of the conditions of the carusi.
 He revealed a reality of severe poverty and exploitation in Sicily, arguing that the situation called for "political solutions, not military repression."

 In December, La Tribuna, aligning with Prime Minister Francesco Crispi's colonial aspirations, dispatched Rossi to Italian Eritrea, where he would stay for approximately three months.
 This first mission marked Rossi's initial encounter with the region, and his reports offered a detailed account of Italy's expansion into Eritrea and Ethiopia (then known as Abyssinia), following the Italian victory at the Second Battle of Agordat on 21 December 1893 against an army of Mahdist rebels.
 After describing the Agordat battlefield – strewn with a thousand unburied corpses, left to hyenas and vultures – Rossi traveled extensively throughout the Italian colony, from Assab to Massawa and deep into the highland interior.

 Upon returning from Eritrea, Rossi saw how dramatically the situation in Sicily had worsened.
-Crispi had crushed the Fasci Siciliani, authorizing the use of deadly force against demonstrations, imposed martial law on the island, suppressed the freedoms of association, the press, and speech, dissolved the Fasci (workers' leagues), arrested thousands, established military tribunals, sentenced movement leaders to long prison terms, and sent thousands into forced internal exile — guilty only of having called for social justice before the nation.
-Rossi revised his reports, added an introduction and a conclusion including a defense of the Fasci leaders in jail, and compiled them into a book.
+Crispi had crushed the Fasci Siciliani, authorizing the use of deadly force against demonstrations, imposed martial law on the island, suppressed the freedoms of association, the press, and speech, dissolved the Fasci (workers' leagues), arrested thousands, established military tribunals, sentenced movement leaders to long prison terms, and sent thousands into forced internal exile – guilty only of having called for social justice before the nation.
+Rossi revised his reports, added an introduction and a conclusion that defended the Fasci leaders in jail, and compiled them into a book.
 Since its publication, this unique work has been widely cited and remains a key source for anyone writing about the Fasci Siciliani.
 The Sicilian deputy Napoleone Colajanni drew on Rossi's accounts during parliamentary debates, using them as part of his efforts to challenge the government's response.